After 100 Days “Pending” This Boston Family Was a Moving to Newton in no time

-Just days before the COVID-19 shutdowns (and baby #2!), Abigail and Alan got out of the city…
+Just days before the COVID-19 shutdowns (and baby #2!), Abigail and Alan were moving to Newton

 “We got in touch with Suburban Jungle and with our Strategist, Barbara, in September and started talking about the different Boston suburbs that could be a good fit for us.
 Then, we got out and started exploring.”

-Working with Barbara Hirsch, Suburban Jungle’s Head Boston Strategist, the couple dove into the process, zeroing in on their priorities and what was essential in their future neighborhood.
-“When we first connected, Abigail and Alan were very clear on what was important,” Barbara says.
-“They wanted great public schools and walkability—ideally, walkability to those schools as well as preschools since their nanny doesn’t drive.
+With an eye on finding a new neighborhood, the couple worked closely with Barbara Hirsch, the Head Boston Strategist at Suburban Jungle.
+They were focused on identifying their key priorities for their next home.
+“When we first connected, Abigail and Alan were very clear on what was important,” Barbara recalls.
+“They wanted great public schools and walkability—ideally, walkability to those schools and preschools since their nanny doesn’t drive.
+All of which moving to Newton could resolve.”

 “Barbara and our Suburban Jungle agent, Allison, were really helpful in giving us a real feel for life in Newton—and what we could and couldn’t afford.
 We got a very clear picture of what life would be like here, and we also had a good sense of what we’d get at different price points—we basically went through all of Newton real estate in an afternoon and learned all about the different neighborhoods so we could make a smart decision for our family.”